shashimalcse/oauth-ai-agents/draft-oauth-ai-agents.md

   * The agent's identity being disabled.
   * The client application being disabled.

-  Resource Servers or Authorization Servers MUST have mechanisms to check the revocation status of tokens (e.g., via introspection {{RFC7662}}).
+  Resource Servers or Authorization Servers MUST have mechanisms to check the revocation status of tokens.

 --- back